Utkarsh-2811/Zepto-SQL-Data-Analysis/README.md

       - Import the dataset (convert to UTF-8 if necessary)

-## 📜 License

-MIT — feel free to fork, star, and use in your portfolio.

 ## 👨‍💻 About the Author
 Hey, I’m Utkarsh Latthe — a Data Analyst & Content Creator.
 I break down complex data topics into simple, practical content that actually helps you land a job.